aurorax-space/idl-aurorax/README.md

     .run aurorax_startup
     ```

-3. Reset your IDL session by either clicking the Reset button in the IDL editor or by typing `.reset` into the IDL command prompt.
-If you compiled the code manually in step 2 (instead of adding to your startup file), skip this step.
+3. [OPTIONAL] If you added the above line to your startup file, you must reset your IDL session.
+Do this by either clicking the Reset button in the IDL editor or by typing `.reset` into the IDL command prompt.

 For further information, you can view what packages are installed using `ipm,/list`.
 You can also view the package details using `ipm,/query,'idl-aurorax'`.